Kansai is known as a region of contrasts.

 BOOK Tickets to Universal Studios Japan HERE.

-This summer, in time for the 2020 Tokyo Olympics, Super Nintendo World is coming to Universal Studios Japan.
+This year, Super Nintendo World is coming to Universal Studios Japan.

 It will be the world’s first Nintendo Themed Area - developed at a cost of more than 50 billion yen.
 The park’s current parking area and a part of an area designated for future expansion is being used to accommodate the new area.